The co-wash conditioners recommended in this article are the very best for curly hair types.

-The previous article – Is Co-Washing Good for Natural Hair? – covered the benefits of co-washing natural hair, the best way to co-wash and answers to FAQs about co-washing.
+In Is Co-Washing Good for Natural Hair, I covered the benefits of co-washing natural hair, the best way to co-wash, and FAQs about co-washing.

 I also recommended a few co-wash conditioners in that article but will be covering even more in this article.

 Did you join the list for access to the free healthy hair care resource library yet?
 If not, check out what’s included and download for free HERE.

 Before we jump into the list, I’m going to cover co-washing best practices.

 Despite its benefits, there are some things to look out for so you don’t experience hair loss in the long term:-

 As fantastic as co-washing is, it shouldn’t be your default way to clean your hair.

 Co-washing a couple of times a week for a few weeks at a time is fine but pay attention to your hair.

 If your hair starts to feel filmy and gummy after a couple of weeks, it’s time to clarify with a gentle shampoo.